Apple, J&J to study if Apple Watch app leads to lower stroke risk

 The latest Apple Watch model starts at list price of $399.
 Burton said J&J and Apple were sharing the cost of subsidizing the watches.

-The study will also pay incentives to patients to participate.
-To take part, participants must share their Medicare claims data, which officials said was aimed at tracking the ultimate outcomes of using the app and watch.
+The study will pay participants, who must agree to share their Medicare claims data.
+Apple and J&J officials said that was key to proving whether the use of the app and watch lead to reduced stroke risk.

+“With tens of millions of watches on people’s wrists and us delivering this early detection, we have a huge responsibility to make sure that early detection is effective and really helping people with their health in the long haul,” Apple’s Williams told Reuters.

-Reporting by Ankur Banerjee in Bengaluru, Stephen Nellis in San Francisco and Caroline Humer in New York; Editing by Franklin Paul and Marguerita Choy
+Reporting by Ankur Banerjee in Bengaluru, Stephen Nellis in San Francisco and Caroline Humer in New York; Editing by Franklin Paul, Marguerita Choy and David Gregorio